 The senior institution will offer 50% or more of the remaining credits toward a bachelor’s degree online through BC3 or through the senior institution.

-Students who are interested in receiving free tutoring must be enrolled in a BC3 credit course and must apply for tutoring services.
+Tutoring is a free resource for students enrolled in BC3 credit courses.
+Students who are interested in receiving free tutoring must apply for tutoring services.
 Tutoring applications are available in the Academic Center for Enrichment (ACE) located in the Student Success Center on BC3 main campus or from staff at any BC3 off-campus center.
 An online tutoring application can also be submitted through a link on the Tutoring Page of the BC3 website at https://itservices.bc3.edu/TutoringApplication.

 Although students can apply for tutoring at any time, they are encouraged to sign up as soon as possible to maximize their use of tutoring services during the semester.
 Tutoring ranges from group sessions to one-on-one meetings.
 The service is available by appointment on BC3 main campus and at all off-campus centers.
 Online tutoring is also an option for students.
 Tutoring is offered for many, but not all credit courses and is not guaranteed.